-Mice carrying the floxed Setdb1 allele were purchased from the EUCOMM project (Setdb1^{tm1a(EUCOMM)Wtsi}).
-Mb1-Cre and Vav-Bcl2 transgenes have been previously described (Egle et al., 2004; Hobeika et al., 2006).
-Animals were housed in ventilated cages in the mouse facility at the Adolf Butenandt Institute, in agreement with EU regulations.
-For the experiments, 5 to 10 weeks old animals were used.
+Mice carrying the floxed Setdb1 allele were purchased from the EUCOMM project [Setdb1^{tm1a(EUCOMM)Wts1}].
+Mb1-Cre and Vav-Bcl2 transgenes have been described previously (Egle et al., 2004; Hobeika et al., 2006).
+Setdb1 genotyping is described in the supplementary Materials and Methods.
+Animals were housed in ventilated cages in the mouse facility at the Adolf Butenandt Institute.
+All procedures involving animals were in accordance with EU regulations.
+For the experiments, 5- to 10-week-old animals were used.

-293T, OP9 stroma cells and progenitor cells were cultivated in DMEM (Gibco), IMDM and RPMI (Gibco), respectively.
-Media were supplemented with 10% FSC, 1% non-essential amino acids, 1% penicillin/streptomycin and 0.2% β-mercaptoethanol (Sigma).
-For progenitor cell short-term culture RPMI was supplemented with IL-7 (PeproTech).
+HEK 293T, OP9 stroma cells and progenitor cells were cultivated in DMEM (Gibco), IMDM and RPMI (Gibco), respectively.
+Media were supplemented with 10% FCS, 1% non-essential amino acids, 1% penicillin/ streptomycin and 0.2% β -mercaptoethanol (Sigma).
+For progenitor cell short-term culture, RPMI was supplemented with 10 ng/ml IL7 (PeproTech).